CS157A-Team39-FAMLOG/project_proposal/Proposal.md

   - The application focuses on each household as a target
   - Each household may have two to multiple users
 ###  *Functionality*
-  - User first creates account for the household
+  - User first creates account for the household, this account will be added to the database
+  - Table will be created for Users
   - User signs in to access the system
-  - User has to enter their name in order to access the data system
+  - User has to enter their name in order to access the data system, add this user to that account and the database if this name does not exist
-  - User then choose between personal list and master list
+  - User then chooses to access between personal list and master list
-  - In personal list, they can enter their own wanted shopping list
+  - In the personal list, user can add his/her wanted items into the shopping list, items get added to database
+  - User can also edit his/her items in their own shopping list (remove items/edit notes/edit name), and the database will be updated
-  - In master list, they can see the total wanted items of everyone in the house in descending priority order
+  - In the master list, user can see the total shopping items of everyone in the house in descending priority order
+  - Users’ names will appear beside their personal listed items in the master list
-  - The person purchased the items can select and enter the price they bought the items
+  - In the master list, the person who purchased the items can select and enter the price they bought the items for
-  - The application will save the remaining items in the master list, calculate the total amount of the items bought belongs to each individual
+  - The application will calculate the total price of the items bought (the selected items will be automatically removed from the list)
   - User can log out of the system

 &emsp;